 More fun was in-store with this scam.
-We emailed the quote back to the phony email address and told them that if they wanted to purchase equipment to be drop shipped, it was policy to contact us via phone to get account information and that payment was required up front.
+We emailed the quote back to the phony email address and told the scammers that if they wanted to purchase equipment to be drop-shipped, it was policy to contact us via phone to get account information and that payment was required up front.

 They called!
 What a surprise that was.
-Not only because they actually called us back, but the contact person was male.
+Not only because they called us back, but the contact person was male.
 The REAL person at the University is FEMALE!
-We asked impossible questions, made the process sound extremely difficult, and left the scammer confused and frustrated.
+We asked impossible questions, made the process sound tough, and left the scammer confused and frustrated.
 It was great fun!

-At that point, with staff huddled around a speaker phone, we were all trying REALLY hard to keep it together and not just start laughing on the phone, which was an impossibility and the scammer hung up on us.
+At that point, with staff huddled around a speaker phone, we were all trying hard to keep it together and not just start laughing on the phone, which was an impossibility, and the scammer hung up on us.
 The fun was over.
 Everyone had to go back to work.

-Point of the story is to always be on the lookout.
-Scammers will try anything and they don’t care if you’re young, old, inexperienced, or technologically savvy; they just want their scam to work.
+The point of the story is to always be on the lookout.
+Scammers will try anything, and they don’t care if you’re young, old, inexperienced, or technologically savvy; they just want their scam to work.
 If something seems just a little fishy, do some quick research, ask questions, or just call them back to see how realistic the conversation sounds to you.
 It is much better to be cautious of strange situations then get duped.